North Carolina

 A Dec.
 12 letter opposing an off-campus move drew signatures from across UNC’s power structure: former coach Roy Williams and his wife, Wanda; multiple members of the Maye family (Luke, Drake, Mark); former athletics director Dick Baddour; and former UNC System president Erskine Bowles, among others.
 Former Tar Heel players who signed the letter include Billy Cunningham, Danny Green, George Lynch, Luke Maye, Ty Lawson, James Worthy and Tyler Hansbrough.

-The group called themselves Tar Heels Concerned for the Future of the Dean E. Smith Center and Carolina Basketball and wrote that, as stakeholders, they felt they had “not been included to date in any known process.”
+The group called themselves Tar Heels Concerned for the Future of the Dean E. Smith Center and Carolina Basketball.
+They wrote that, as stakeholders, they felt they had “not been included to date in any known process.”
+The N&O reported about some of that initial pushback in December.

-Athletic director Bubba Cunningham has said publicly, on multiple occasions, that he feels UNC leadership “dropped the ball” on basketball arena suggestions and engaging stakeholders.
-This new documentation helps shed a light on where North Carolina went wrong.
+Athletic director Bubba Cunningham has since said on multiple occasions that UNC leadership “dropped the ball” in engaging stakeholders during last year’s arena discussions.
+These newly obtained documents help shed light on where North Carolina went wrong.

 UNC’s plan to unveil Carolina North arena